loginom/loginom-help-en-omegat/data/processors/programming/python/output-table.md

 **Columns**

 It contains read-only iterated collection of columns.
 It implements *Mapping* and *Sequence* protocols.
-It returns the value of the `ColumnsClass` type. Доступ к элементам может осуществляться через скобочную нотацию [] по именам и по индексам. При установке флага *Разрешить формировать выходные столбцы из кода* элементы коллекции имеют тип `ConfigurableOutputColumnClass`, иначе — `OutputColumnClass`. Оба этих типа унаследованны от `ColumnClass`, и реализуют протокол *Sequence* (см.
-[Full API Description](./api-description.md)).
+It returns the value of the `ColumnsClass` type.
+Access to the elements can be provided by means of [] parenthetic notation by names and indexes.
+When selecting *Allow creating output columns in script* checkbox, the collection elements have the `ConfigurableOutputColumnClass` type, otherwise — `OutputColumnClass`.
+Both types are inherited from `ColumnClass` and they implement the *Sequence* protocol (refer to [Full API Description](./api-description.md)).

 %/spoiler%